Lynn-rose/Forecast-individuals-H1N1-vaccine-uptake./README.md

 Definition: A table used to describe the performance of a classification model, showing the actual vs. predicted classifications.

 ## Conclusion
 Based on the evaluation metrics (accuracy, ROC-AUC, classification reports), the Random Forest Classifier outperformed other models with the highest test accuracy and robust ROC-AUC scores.
-This model was selected as the final model for predicting H1N1 vaccine uptake.
+This model was selected as the final model for predicting H1N1 vaccine uptake.The following are the results of the metrics used during he modeling:

+Random Forest Classifier
+* Train Accuracy: 0.79

+* Test Accuracy: 0.80

+* AUC: 0.78 (train), 0.77 (test)

+This model can help public health campaigns identify and target populations that are less likely to receive the vaccine, thereby improving vaccination coverage..

 <!-- #endregion -->